amit12950-cloud/openai-grading-app/README.md

 ## Notes

-* The OCR/LaTeX conversion step for handwritten images is **not** implemented in this repository.
-You will need to integrate an external service or model (such as a hosted GPT‑4 Vision API) to convert images into LaTeX and plain text.
 * For production deployment, ensure you set a secure `app.secret_key` in `flask_app.py` and configure HTTPS.
 This project is provided for educational purposes.